-Peter Jordan, Trustee
+Peter Jordan, Ambassador

 Peter is well known within the industry for his market knowledge and practical approach to balancing clients Regulatory, Legal and Prudential obligations.
 He has particular knowledge around conduct risk, its implementation and measurement.
 He regularly advises lenders and third party suppliers on this topic.
 He is frequently invited to present at industry seminars and events, and is a regular speaker for the Council of Mortgage Lenders.

 Peter has also specialised in Employment law throughout his career.
 He has particular expertise in advising senior executives in the Financial Services sector.
 He advises main board directors and senior management on their regulatory obligations.
 He also advises on “team” moves as well as protection of confidential information.